nanobox-io/nanobox-guides/articles/memcached/manage-production.md

 To establish a secure remote connection to your production component, use the Nanobox CLI's [`tunnel` command](https://docs.nanobox.io/cli/tunnel/).
 This will bind to a local port and establish a secure tunnel to your live Memcached component.

 #### Open a Tunnel to Memcached
+Use the ID of the Memcached component in your `boxfile.yml` to establish a tunnel (data.cache, data.memcached, etc.).

 ```bash
 nanobox tunnel data.memcached
 ```